 AEW has seen some notable exits as they approach the end of 2023.
 QT Marshall is gone, and so is Rafael Morffi.
-Dana Massie’s departure was very big surprise for a lot of people, as Matt Jackson revealed in his post about his wife’s exit that she was in on the conversations that birthed AEW.
+Dana Massie’s departure was a very big surprise for a lot of people, as Matt Jackson revealed in his post about his wife’s exit that she was in on the conversations that birthed AEW.

 During Wrestling Observer Radio, Bryan Alvarez and Dave Meltzer had a conversation about AEW’s recent departures.
 This included some theorizing on why Dana Massie decided to go.